KevinDaSilvaS/shortener/README.md

  - Create a url shortener app(in general is a small app that provide the learning experience needed)

  The main challenge was the time to learn Gin and how to work with databases in Go in less than 8 hours and somehow manage to deliver something that works!

+ Now I guess I will have to add 10 years of experience in Go and Gin on my linkedin profile, to get to know a recruiter :P